AngleProtocol/angle-docs/concepts/faq.md

 ## What is Angle core module?

-Angle core module is a scalable, efficient, over-collateralized and liquid decentralized stablecoin core module.
-The core module could be used to issue virtually any type of stablecoins.
-The core module is launching a Euro stablecoin, the agEUR, followed by other stablecoins in the near future, like or agCHF or agJPY.
+Angle core module is an efficient, over-collateralized, and liquid decentralized stablecoin protocol.
+It could be used to issue virtually any type of stablecoins.

 ## How does Angle core module work?